 Herbal support for low thyroid and adrenal problems

 I had researched the herb when I was going through my own thyroid problems and I knew the reputation it had to not only support thyroid hormones but also relieve stress on the adrenals… just the things to help make losing weight and feeling more energetic easier.

-From lab studies with mice, scientists at D.A University, India, have found that ashwagandha root has the capacity to stimulate thyroid hormones and boost serum concentrations of thyroid hormone, making it a potential remedy for hypothyroidism.
+From lab studies with mice, scientists at D.A University, India, have found that ashwagandha root can stimulate thyroid hormones and boost serum concentrations of thyroid hormone.
 That alone could make weight loss efforts easier.

 Another study found that ashwagandha prevents the loss of cortisol in the adrenal glands — giving you more energy throughout the day.

-And, yet, another study says it’s been shown to provide anxiety-relieving effects similar to the benzodiazepine medication lorazepam and antidepressant effects similar to the antidepressant medication imipramine.
+And, yet, another study says it’s been shown to provide anxiety-relieving effects.

 Editor’s note: Did you know that when you take your body from acid to alkaline you can boost your energy, lose weight, soothe digestion, avoid illness and achieve wellness?
 Click here to discover The Alkaline Secret to Ultimate Vitality and revive your life today!

 - Understanding the Adrenal-Thyroid Connection — Holtorf Medical Group

 - Ashwagandha for Thyroid Health — Thyroid Advisor